Relief from scorching heat likely in East India, as Met Dept forecasts rain for 3 days | Science-Environment

 Heatwave conditions have been prevailing in Gangetic West Bengal since the last 10 days, with Bankura recording a maximum temperature of 44.3 degrees Celsius on Thursday, followed by Panagarh air force station at 43.9 degrees C, the department said.

-A partly cloudy sky, however, lowered temperatures on Friday.
+A partly cloudy sky, however, lowered temperatues on Friday.
 In Kolkata, the mercury settled at 38 degrees C, and 39.7 degrees C in neighbouring Salt Lake.

 Thunderstorms with lightning and gusty winds are likely at one or two places over the districts of West Bengal between April 22 and April 25, the bulletin said.